George (PJ) Perry - Principal Investigator

 Anubhab Khan

 Anubhab worked with the lab as a bioinformatics consultant (and remains a collaborator).
 Anubhab was a PhD student at the National Centre for Biological Sciences, India, where he worked on the population genomics of small isolated populations, including via the generation of the largest whole genome sequence dataset to date for wild tigers.
-He has also worked with genomic data from small cats, elephants and wild dogs.
 Going forward, he is interested in understanding the drivers of genomic diversity and morphometric variation in natural populations of wild species.

 Stephanie Marciniak (she/her)